Skip to Main Content

 Passionate about helping patients understand the brain

-Johnson-Kerner earned her medical degree from the Vagelos College of Physicians and Surgeons at Columbia University.
-She also earned her doctorate at Columbia, where her research involved creating stem cell models of degenerative neurological disease in order to look for new treatments.
-At UCSF, she completed a residency in pediatrics and a fellowship in child neurology, as well as postdoctoral research that explored how inherited conditions alter brain development.
+Johnson-Kerner earned her medical degree from the Columbia University Vagelos College of Physicians and Surgeons.
+She also earned her doctorate at Columbia, where her research involved creating stem cell models of degenerative neurological disease that could be used to look for new treatments.
+At UCSF, she completed a residency in pediatrics and a fellowship in child neurology, as well as postdoctoral research on how inherited conditions alter brain development.

 • Education